Signatures of Dissipation Driven Quantum Phase Transition in Rabi Model

 {\it QPT Evidences at the Thermodynamic Equilibrium.} We investigate the equilibrium properties by using two different approaches.
-The first of them is WLMC method, based on the path integrals \cite{giulio1,giulio2}.
-Here the elimination of the bath degrees of freedom leads to an effective Euclidean action \cite{bulla_1,weiss}:
+The first one is a variational approach \`a la Feynman at finite temperature \cite{giulio1,giulio2,bnote}.
+The other one is WLMC method, based on the path integrals \cite{giulio1,giulio2,bnote}.
+Here the elimination of the structured bath degrees of freedom leads to an effective Euclidean action \cite{bulla_1,weiss,bnote,feynmannew}: